The Power of On-demand Apps through COVID-19 and Why Your Business Needs One

 Every business online/offline endeavors to solve a certain or set of pain points for customers.
 Hence, there needs to be at least two participating actors in an on-demand association.
 In cases where fulfilment and delivery are done by two different stakeholders, such as in restaurant delivery apps, there can be more participating actors.
 Hence, an on-demand app needs to have a set of indispensable features pertaining to each participating actor.

 Once you have defined the actors, it is time to define the feature-set of each set of applications, web, or mobile.
-For a customer app, push notification, real-time tracking, payment system, reviews and ratings, help, and support are some of the essential features.
+For a customer app, push notification, live tracking, payment system, reviews and ratings, help, and support are some of the essential features.